 "No boat trailers, boats, travel trailers, inoperative automobiles, campers or vehicles of any kind are to be semi-permanently or permanently stored in the public street right of way or on driveways.
 Permanent and semi-permanent storage of such items and vehicles must be screened from public view, either within the garage or behind the fence which encloses the rear of the lot."

-NCCIA has an agreement with Katy-based H Town Towing to service our area, and legally required towing signage is posted at the entrances to these alleyways.
+NCCIA has an agreement with a towing company to service our area, and legally required towing signage is posted at the entrances to these alleyways.
 If our management company, SCS Management Services, finds a vehicle that is in violation, it will send a letter to the homeowners asking them to remove the vehicle that is in violation immediately.
-If the homeowners don't respond in 10 days, SCS will contact H Town Towing and ask them to sticker the vehicle.
+If the homeowners don't respond in 10 days, SCS will contact the towing company and ask them to sticker the vehicle.